sciovir/algorithm/README.md

 # Data Structures and Algorithms
-This repository is a collection of personal implementation of a variety of algorithms using C++.
+This repository is a collection of personal implementation of a variety of algorithms using Rust.
 You may find more than one implementation for these problems but using a different algorithm strategies, optimizations or even different programming languages.

 NOTE: All implementations assume that input always satisfies the requirement.

 ## Requirements
-In able to compile and run project, make sure `clang` or `gcc`, `make` (or `MSBuild` on Windows) and `cmake` are installed.
+In able to compile and run project, make sure `rustc` and `cargo` are installed.

-CMake is optional, it helps you build and run project easier, but you could manual run each file separately.
+You might want to check out `[rustup](https://www.rust-lang.org/tools/install)`.

 Clone repository by `git clone` to your local computer:
 ```shell script